U4ay07/Web-Mining-Lab-CSE3024/README.md

 # Web-Mining-Lab-CSE3024

 ### Week1
-- Basics of Web Mining
+- Using requests module
 ### Week2
-- Introduction to BeautifulSoup
+- Using BeautifulSoup and requests and module